Which action comes first in the "Assess" stage of the Rescue Process?

 Study for the Canadian Lifesaving Manual Test.
 Use multiple choice questions and flashcards, with hints and explanations for each question.
 Prepare for success!

 In the "Assess" stage of the Rescue Process, the first action is to assess the environment.
-This step is crucial because evaluating the surroundings helps ensure the safety of both the rescuer and the victim.
-By conducting an environmental assessment, a rescuer can identify potential hazards, such as other individuals in distress, unstable structures, or dangerous weather conditions, that could complicate the rescue effort.
+This step is crucial as it helps ensure the safety of both the rescuer and the victim.
+By evaluating the surroundings, the rescuer can identify potential hazards that may pose risks during the rescue or treatment.
+This includes looking for obstacles, assessing water conditions if applicable, and checking for any other dangers that could complicate the situation.

 Subscribe